Clemapfel/jluna/docs/manual.md

 ### Creating a new Variable

-A convenient and well-performing function is `Module::new_*`. `Module::new_undef("var_name")`, fo example, creates a new variable named `var_name` in the module and assigns it `undef`.
+A convenient and well-performing function is `Module::new_*`. `Module::new_undef("var_name")`, for example, creates a new variable named `var_name` in that module, then assigns it `undef`.
 The return value of this function is a named proxy pointing to that variable, making the following syntax possible:

 ```cpp
 Main.new_undef("variable") = // any value here